New Journal and Guide: History

-By the time World War II was under way, the Journal and Guide was the largest Black employer in the South.
-Circulation soared to over 100,000 and the paper was the only one south of the Mason–Dixon line to carry a national edition.
 It won four consecutive Wendell Willkie awards for outstanding journalism.
 Along with the Chicago Defender, the Baltimore Afro-American and the Pittsburgh Courier, the Journal and Guide took the lead in informing the Black community on events as they related to such issues as housing and job discrimination among Black soldiers.
 At that time, the Guide ranked fourth in circulation among Black newspapers in the United States.